Equal rank local theta correspondence as a strong Morita equivalence: Introduction

 \section{Introduction}

-In this paper, we shed new light onto the fundamental mechanism of the equal rank tempered local theta correspondence by approaching it via the framework of the representation theory of $C^*$-algebras.
+In this paper, we cast a new light onto equal rank tempered local theta correspondence by approaching it via the framework of the representation theory of $C^*$-algebras.
+As a result, we discover some fundamental new features and obtain conceptual new proofs for several known facts.

 Local theta correspondence, founded by Roger Howe in the mid 1970's, is a major theme in the theory of automorphic forms and representation theory.
 In a nutshell, local theta correspondence establishes a bijection between certain sets of smooth irreducible representations of reductive groups $G$ and $H$ which form a \emph{dual pair}, that is, $G$ and $H$ sit inside a large enough symplectic group in such a way that they form each others' centralisers.
 Roughly speaking, this bijection is obtained by considering how the so-called oscillator representation of the ambient symplectic group decomposes as a $G\times H$-representation.
 When the two groups have ``the same size'', the local theta correspondence enjoys several attractive properties, in particular, it preserves temperedness.
-It is this tempered correspondence in the equal rank case that we will consider.
+It is this tempered correspondence in the equal rank case that will be the first ingredient of our paper.

 The second ingredient of our paper is the notion of strong Morita equivalence for $C^*$-algebras introduced by Mark Rieffel, again, in the mid 1970's, as part of his $C^*$-algebraic generalisation of Mackey's theory of induced representations of locally compact groups.
 Given two $C^*$-algebras $A$ and $B$, roughly put, an \emph{equivalence $A$-$B$-bimodule} $X$ is an $A$-$B$-bimodule which is equipped with an $A$-valued inner product and a $B$-valued inner product such that these inner products satisfy certain compatibility and continuity conditions.
 If such a bimodule exists, then $A$ and $B$ are said to be {\em strongly Morita equivalent}.
 This is an equivalence relation.